ericmjl/essays-on-data-science/docs/people-skills/hiring.md

-In assessing the people dimension, we were looking for stories highlighting a candidate's ability to handle testing situations and, more importantly, how they turned these testing situations around for the better.
+In assessing the people dimension, we were looking for stories highlighting a candidate's ability to handle difficult interpersonal situations and, more importantly, how they turned these testing situations around for the better.
 Taken together, I'm always curious to hear